ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 In this example, we will use the Ames, Iowa Housing dataset from Kaggle to fit a model to predict the final price of each house using the 79 explanatory variables in the dataset [1].
+The code for this exercise can also be accessed from [github](https://github.com/ryankarlos/House-Prices-Advanced-Regression).
 Download the `train.csv` and `test.csv` from the Kaggle website and store and read the data into a pandas dataframe replacing the path depending on where it is stored.